-Human leukocyte antigen (HLA) genes are related to a complex of proteins which are encoded by the major histocompatibility complex (MHC) genes in humans.
+Human leukocyte antigen (HLA) genes are related to a complex of proteins, which are encoded by the major histocompatibility complex (MHC) genes in humans.
 These genes are responsible for immune system regulation.
 Variations in these genes are associated with risk for celiac disease and non-celiac gluten sensitivity.
-Celiac disease is an autoimmune disorder in which gluten causes damage to the villi in the small intestines.
-In women with celiac disease, an increase in malabsorption and incidence of reproductive changes have been reported, including delayed onset of menarche, amenorrhea, recurrent miscarriage, reduced rates of pregnancy, premature delivery, low birth weight, and abnormal placental function.
+Celiac is an autoimmune disorder in which gluten causes damage to the villi in the small intestines.
+Celiac disease is associated with androgen resistance, abnormal sperm morphology and motility and infertility in males.
 In addition, carriers of celiac disease may pass on these genes to their offspring.

-• According to your test results, your HLA genotype indicates you have a very low risk of celiac disease and the associated reproductive comorbidities.
+According to your test results, your HLA genotype indicates you have a very low risk of celiac disease.